sundials-codes/sundials-manyvector-demo/scripts/README.md

 * `build-sundials.sh` - install the SUNDIALS library of time integrators and nonlinear solvers (depends on KLU and RAJA)

-For more details, see the comment block at the top of each build script as these may vary depending on the library.
+For more details, see the comment block at the top of each build script.